 Recently, I asked the fans of The Simple Dollar on Facebook what their favorite single money tip was.
 I got all kinds of responses from all kinds of angles.

 I thought I’d share some of them with you.
-I went through the list and started just pulling out ones that made me smile and before I knew it, I had eighteen.
+I went through the list and started just pulling out ones that made me smile and before I knew it, I had seventeen.
 Here they are!

 (If you’re on Facebook, please become a fan of The Simple Dollar.
 I put up something about once a week, so it won’t be flooding your pages with updates.)